A regularity theory for an initial value problem with a time-measurable pseudo-differential operator in a weighted $L_p$-space

-In particular, our measure $\mu(dt)$ includes $w(t)dt$ for any $w \in A_\infty(\bR^d)$ and it seems a surprise since the weight $w$ could be chosen independently to the exponent $q$, which is believed to be impossible for inhomogeneous problems.
-Indeed, Theorem~\ref{22.12.27.16.53} contains precise statements on weights and regularity of symbols.

-For previous works related to our results, we start with the related zero-initial inhomogeneous problems, \textit{i.e.}
+We begin by revisiting prior studies on the $L_p$-regularity theory for evolution equations.
+A multitude of research papers address zero-initial inhomogeneous problems within $L_p$ spaces, as described by:

-There are tons of papers handling these equations in $L_p$-spaces.
-We first mention results handling time-measurable pseudo-differential operators.
-We refer readers to \cite{kim2015parabolic,kim2016lplq,kim2016lp,kim2018lp} treating data and solutions in various $L_p$-spaces without weights.
-For a weighted theory, see recent result of the first and second authors \cite{Choi_Kim2022}.
-Moreover, if the order $\gamma$ of the operator $\psi(t,-i\nabla)$ is less than or equal to $2$, then these operators become generators of stochastic processes so called additive processes which is a time-direction generalization of a L\'evy process.
-Particularly for $\gamma<2$, these operators can be represented in a form of non-local operators.
-We refer to \cite{dong2021sobolev,gyongy2021lp,kang2021lp,kim2019lp,kim2012lp,kim2021lq,kim2021sobolev,mikulevivcius1992,mikulevivcius2014,mikulevivcius2017p,mikulevivcius2019cauchy,zhang2013maximal,zhang2013lp} for $L_p$-theories with generators of stochastic processes and non-local operators.
-We also introduce papers \cite{neerven2012maximal,neerven2020,portal2019stochastic} handling general operators with smooth symbols in $L_p$-spaces based on a $H^\infty$-calculus approach.
+Initially, we highlight findings concerning time-measurable pseudo-differential operators.
+For the case of data $f$ and solutions $u$ in unweighted $L_p$ spaces, we refer the reader to \cite{kim2015parabolic,kim2016lplq,kim2016lp,kim2018lp}.
+The exploration extends to the results in weighted $L_p$ spaces by the first and second authors \cite{Choi_Kim2022}.
+Significantly, if the operator $\psi(t,-i\nabla)$'s order, $\gamma$, is less than or equal to two, such operators are generators of additive processes, which are time-inhomogeneous L\'evy processes.
+Regularity theories in $L_p$ spaces for \eqref{20230126 01} involving generators of stochastic processes and non-local operators, can be found in \cite{dong2021sobolev,gyongy2021lp,kang2021lp,kim2019lp,kim2012lp,kim2021lq,kim2021sobolev,mikulevivcius1992,mikulevivcius2014,mikulevivcius2017p,mikulevivcius2019cauchy,zhang2013maximal,zhang2013lp}.
+Additionally, studies employing an $H^\infty$-calculus approach for general operators with smooth symbols in $L_p$ spaces are presented in \cite{neerven2012maximal,neerven2020,portal2019stochastic}.

-On the other hand, there are not many results treating non-zero initial value problems with general operators such as \eqref{eqn:model eqn} in $L_p$-spaces.
-We found \cite{Choi_Kim2023,Dong_Kim2021,Dong_Liu2022,Gallarati_Veraar2017} as recent results to non-zero initial value problems with general operators.
-In \cite{Choi_Kim2023}, the first and second authors considered initial value problems with generators of general additive processes.